77even/Fast-nnUNet/README.md

 ## Citation

-If you use FastnnUNet, please cite:
+FastnnUNet is overwhelmingly derived from nnUNet, If you use FastnnUNet, please cite:

 ```
 Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature methods, 18(2), 203-211.